HayleyCAnderson/engineering-roles/principal_engineer.md

 Principal Engineer
 ==================

-Same as Lead Engineer, but also:
+*Same as Lead Engineer, but also...*

 ### Should have
 * Advanced knowledge of all pieces of our stack (and ability to get caught up quickly)